alextsui05/blender-off-addon/README.md

 # Blender OFF Addon

-This addon will add the ability to import and export ascii OFF mesh files in Blender.
+This addon will add the ability to import and export ascii OFF mesh files in Blender 2.8x.

 # Quickstart

 1. Clone this project.
 2. Open Blender.
-3. Go to File > User Preferences... > Addons tab.
+3. Go to Edit > Preferences... > Addons tab.
-4. On the bottom, click Install from File...
+4. On the top right, click Install... button.
-5. Select the import_off.py from this project.
+5. Select the `import_off.py` from this project.
 6. Check the checkbox by the OFF addon to enable it.
 7. Now you should have new import/export menu items to work with OFF files.

+# Older Blender versions

+If you are using Blender 2.7x or older, please use the `blender/2.7` branch.

 # License + Contributing